Luiz Gustavo (footballer, born 1999)

-Luiz Gustavo Benmuyal Reis (born 2 September 1999), better known as just Luiz Gustavo, is a Brazilian professional footballer who plays as a right-back for Portuguese club Gondomar on loan from Arouca.
+Luiz Gustavo Benmuyal Reis (born 2 September 1999), better known as just Luiz Gustavo, is a Brazilian professional footballer who plays as a right-back for Liga Portugal 2 club Feirense.

 Career

 Luis Gustavo began his career in Brazil with Clube do Remo.He made his professional debut with Remo in a 1–0 Campeonato Brasileiro Série C win over Globo on 21 April 2018.
 From there, he moved to the reserves of Cruzeiro without making a senior appearance.
 On 4 June 2020, he transferred to the Portuguese club Arouca.